 The incomes presented on this page are for the latest Census year only.
 For comparison of incomes over time, go to Household Income Quartiles.

 Derived from the Census question:

 'What is the total of all wages/salaries, government benefits, pensions, allowances and other income the person usually receives?'

 |Weekly household income|

 |City of West Torrens - Total households (Enumerated)||2016|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in profile.id by .id, the population experts.

-The major difference between the household incomes of the City of West Torrens and Greater Adelaide is:
+There were no major differences between City of West Torrens and Greater Adelaide in 2016.